Celebrating the Black Country

 There are over 85,000 items in our collection.

 We welcomed our 10 millionth visitor in February 2020.

 The idea to create an open-air, living museum that told the story of the Black Country all started in the late 1960s, a period of rapid change for the region that saw the closure of the last working coal mine.
 Manufacturing dwindled and many canals lay deserted, railways began to close and the Black Country as many knew changed irrevocably.

-And then, in 1967, an exhibition about the Black Country was held in Dudley – it underlined the threat to the region’s heritage and attracted considerable support.
+In 1967, an exhibition about the Black Country was held in Dudley.
+It underlined the threat to the region’s heritage and attracted considerable support.
 The Black Country Society formed, and it was from there that the idea to create the Black Country Living Museum grew.